jbakse/site_builder/docs/turtles/plan.md

 Your project is due before the start of the final class meeting.
 You may submit it at any time between now and then.
 I suggest completing this project in March, as a sort of midterm.
 That way you will have no final in this class.

 March 30
 : Optional proposals due.
 Proposals should be informal, 100-200 words, and include exactly two links to related web resources that I will find interesting.
 Submit proposals via email.
-Proposals are optional, you do not need an approved topic for this assignment.
+Proposals are optional: you do not need an approved topic for this assignment.

   If you submit a proposal I will respond with my thoughts.

 April 13
 : Optional drafts due.
-Drafts should be complete, full-length, fully-proofed versions of your case study meeting the full assignment requirements.
-Submit your draft by linking to your online case-study.
-Optionally include a google doc of the text of your case study.
-Submitting a draft is optional.
+Drafts should be complete, full-length, fully-proofed versions of your case study, meeting the full assignment requirements.
+Submit your draft by linking to your online case study.
+Optionally, include a google doc of your case study text.

-  If you submit a draft complete, I will respond with my thoughts.
-If your draft is incomplete or no proofed, I will not respond.
+  If you submit a complete draft, I will respond with my thoughts.
+If your draft is incomplete or not proofed, I will not respond.

 May 11
 : Last day to submit final.